Minotaur: A SIMD-Oriented Synthesizing Superoptimizer: Conclusion

 \section{Conclusion}

-We created \tool{} because we noticed that LLVM appeared to be missing relatively obvious optimizations in code containing both its portable vector instructions and also its platform-specific intrinsic functions that provide direct access to hardware-level primitives. \tool{} slices loop-free DAGs of instructions---including branches and memory operations---out of LLVM functions and then attempts to synthesize better implementations for them.
+We created \tool{} because we noticed that LLVM appeared to be missing relatively obvious optimizations in code containing both its portable vector instructions and also its platform-specific intrinsic functions that provide direct access to hardware-level primitives. \tool{} cuts loop-free DAGs of instructions---including branches and memory operations---out of LLVM functions and then attempts to synthesize better implementations for them.
 When improved code is found, the optimization is performed and also the synthesis result is cached.
 On the libYUV test suite, \tool{} gives speedups up to 1.64x, with an average speedup of 2.2\%.

-We expect to see impact not by convincing application developers to use \tool, but rather by convincing compiler developers to implement useful optimizations that we can discover.
+\begin{acks} The authors are indebted to Nuno P.\ Lopes for creating Alive2, for structuring it in such a way that we could programmatically access its functionality, and for helping us to use it effectively.
+Alexander Brauckmann and Michael O'Boyle generously provided access to a collection of loop kernels extracted using their tool, FlexC.
+Alastair Reid, Fabian Giesen, Sam Elliott, Raimondas Sasnauskas, Pavel Panchekha, Manasij Mukherjee, Tanmay Tirpankar, and anonymous reviewers all provided invaluable feedback on drafts of this paper.
+This material is based upon work supported by the \grantsponsor{NSF}{National Science Foundation}{https://www.nsf.gov/} under Grant No.~\grantnum{NSF}{1955688}. \end{acks}